tobi-wan-kenobi/timewarp/README.md

 **IMPORTANT NOTE**: Please do *not* use this software in production environments, for two reasons:
 1. AWS offers much superior means to keep your instances healthy (e.g. CloudFormation, Auto Recovery, Elastic Loadbalancing, etc.)
-2. This is a *very* early version of the software and might contain severe bugs.
+2. This is a *very* early alpha version of the software and might contain severe bugs.
+Among other disasters, this tool could inadvertently delete random snapshots, create random volumes and stop random instances.
+Having said that, I did my best to ensure this doesn't actually happen.

 **IMPORTANT NOTE 2**: Due to the fact that this is a very early version, I urge you to test it with an unprivileged read-only user first to ensure it does not delete too much (as part of the recovery process, old volumes are detached and deleted, and instances might get stopped).
 To emphasize: If you use this tool incorrectly (or if it has stupid bugs), it might delete volumes or stop instances not intended for deletion!
 You have been warned.